Sunday, July 31, 2016

 Oids, the final frontier...

-There are certain games that need no introduction because they're instant classics that changed the course of history in some way.
+There are certain games that need no introduction; they are classics that changed the course of history in some way.
 Think of Knight Lore (Speccy), Dungeon Master (ST), Doom (PC) and you get the idea.
 Oids is another that needs no introduction but, this one is possibly restricted to the Atari ST world, and all those who looked on in green envy, of course!
 Well, let's continue on anyhow just in case you are braindead and have never heard of this game before...

-Oids was created by Dan Hewitt and was unleashed on the world in 1987 by FTL.
-For years, it remained an Atari ST exclusive title until 2002 when the Apple Mac received a conversion. (the older PPC Macs and not the newer Intel or ARM Macs, sadly).
-Anyhow, this is a bid deal for the ST because it's exclusive and something that holds many dear memories for me.
+Oids was created by Dan Hewitt and was unleashed onto the world in 1987 by FTL.
+For years, it remained an Atari ST exclusive title until 2002 when the Apple Mac got a conversion. (the older PPC Macs and not the newer Intel or ARM Macs).
+Anyhow, this is a bid deal for the ST because it's exclusive and something that holds dear memories.

 Hurry up and rescue little stickmen from that prison!